 The seeds have germinated.
 What now?

 When seedlings are young, it is best not to give them too much water as it is not required at this time.
 The need for more water will come at a later stage in the plants’ development.
-When watering the plants always spray at the base of the plant and not directly onto the leaves.
-The droplets of water that land on the leaves may act as a “magnifying glass” when the plant is in direct sunlight , and this may damage the Chilli.
+When watering , always spray at the plant’s base and not directly onto the leaves.
+The droplets of water that land on the leaves may act as a “magnifying glass” that may damage the Chilli when it is in direct sunlight ,

 What else should I do?

-At this stage, they will have 6 – 8 leaves and should be transplanted into the pot that will be its final home(or where they will grow until big enough to be transplanted directly into the soil).
+A further 4 to five weeks after transplanting the seedlings into the 3-inch pots, they will need to be potted on once again.
+At this stage, they will have 6 – 8 leaves.
+They should now be transplanted into the pot, which will be its final home for the season .
+Alternatively, it is where they will grow until big enough to be transplanted directly into the soil).

 Before repotting, it is good to start introducing plants that will be kept outside to open-air conditions.
-The idea is to toughen them up so they will be able to deal with the wind etc. that they had not faced before this step.
-To do this, take the plants out onto the patio on warm days and bring them indoors at night.
+The idea is to toughen them up ( harden off) .
+They will need to be hardened off to deal with the wind etc, that they have not been exposed to before this step.
+To do this, take the plants out onto the patio on warm days, and bring them indoors at night.
+Progressively increase the time they are outside by an hour a day over a ten-day period.
 Then slowly start allowing them to overnight outside until they have built up resistance to the elements.
 At this point, they can be left permanently outside or transplanted directly into the soil.

-Because of the danger of plant damage (through the “ magnifying glass” effect mentioned previously) it is best to do this at periods of the day when the sun is not at its hottest, e.g. in the morning or late afternoon.
+Once again, I re-emphasise how important it is that the plants are not over-watered.
+You may also want to consider using a seaweed-based fertiliser (kelp) as an addition to your regular feeding.
+This is normally applied every 7 to ten days by foliar (on the leaf) spraying.
+Because of the danger of plant damage (through the “ magnifying glass” effect mentioned previously), it is best to do this at periods of the day when the sun is not at its hottest.
+The best times are early in the morning or late afternoon.
 Foliar spraying allows the plant to absorb the feed through the leaves.